bekk/bekk-christmas/post/javascript/deno-a-framework-for-javascript-ing.md

 Node is not always a pleasure to work with.
 You cannot use ES Modules out of the box.
 To compile TypeScript, you need a plugin like `ts-node`.
 You format your code with `Prettier`, check it using `ESLint`, use `Nodemon` to watch for file changes and `Webpack` for bundling your files.
 To test your code, you need an external framework like `Jest`.
 The list goes on.
 Deno offers all of these tools, plus more, in a single executable – like a Swiss army knife of JavaScript development.

-Then there's the little things, like the `window` global.
-In Deno, you can use `alert`, `prompt` and `confirm` like you would in a browser, and it just works:
+Then there's the little things, such as the `window` global.
+In Deno, you can use `alert`, `prompt` and `confirm` just like you would in a browser:

 ```jsx
 const name = await window.prompt("What is your name?"); // > What is your name?
 Kjetil